Adige-Calculations/GNU-Linux-handbook/src/hardware_scan.md

 ```
 ## Bluetooth peripherical installation

-To connect a Bluetooth device, do:
+To connect a Bluetooth device, use systemd a service:
 ```
 sudo bluetoothctl
 ```